hpkv-io/zustand-multiplayer/docs/TOKEN_API.md

 This guide explains how to implement a token generation API endpoint to work with the zustand multiplayer middleware.

+**Important** : Each generated token expires within 2 hours.
+The middleware has built-in functionality to refresh the token automtically

 ## API Contract

 ### Endpoint